Decay and non-decay for the massless Vlasov equation on subextremal and extremal Reissner-Nordstr\"om black holes: Decay for massless Vlasov on extremal Reissner--Nordstr om

-hold.
-We remark that the choice of exponents of $C_1,C_2$ was made for convenience and many other choices are possible.
 Recall also that in the notation of Proposition~\ref{sharpness_lemma}, the constants $C_1,C_2$ were chosen independently of $\bar{\delta}$.
 Let us now in addition assume that $C_2$ also satisfies the lower bound $C_2 > \frac{1}{2} \bar{C}$.
 Recall from Lemma~\ref{express_ptstar} that along the event horizon $\mathcal{H}^+$ we have $- p^r = E$ and

 This immediately allows us to conclude the bounds

 If we assume $\tau(x) > \tauslow > 1$ then inequality~\eqref{C1C2bound_slowset_proof} immediately implies that $p^{t^*} \leq \psuppconst$.
 Let us now turn to estimating the volume of $\slowsupportsetx$.
 Note that the bound $C_2 > \frac{1}{2} \bar{C}$ and inequality~\eqref{C1C2bound_slowset_proof} imply